0xSmilingLizard/Receiver2Mods.SneakBotMania/README.md

 ## Dependencies

 The source code depends on `0Harmony.dll`, `BepInEx.dll`, `UnityEngine.dll`, `UnityEngine.CoreModule.dll`, and `Wolfire.Receiver2.dll`.
 It is set up to expect these DLLs to be located in a folder called `libraries` next to the repository folder.
+All of these DLLs can be found as part of either Receiver 2's or BepInEx's install.